rmrk-team/evm/docs/RMRK/equippable/RMRKEquippable.md

 event AssetAddedToToken(uint256 indexed tokenId, uint64 indexed assetId, uint64 indexed replacesId)
 ```

-Used to notify listeners that a asset object at `assetId` is added to token&#39;s pending asset  array.
+Used to notify listeners that an asset object at `assetId` is added to token&#39;s pending asset  array.